 It’s amazing to find out that antivenoms were first introduced only some 100 years ago – until then people could only rely on their own immune system to survive, which most often than not didn’t cut it.
 Albert Calmette, a protege of the famous Louis Pasteur, made the first antivenom serum in 1896 in present-day Vietnam after a flood forced monocled cobras into a village near Saigon, where they bit at least 40 people and killed four.
-A man of science, Calmette wasn’t satisfied with hope alone to save those unfortunate enough to get bitten, so taking inspiration from the then innovative vaccination wave, he took on the mission to make antivenom.
-He eventually discovered a process by which horses were injected with venom to produce antibodies, whose blood was then extracted and injected in the snake-bitten victim.
+A man of science, Calmette wasn’t satisfied with hope alone to save those unfortunate enough to get bitten, so taking inspiration from the then-innovative vaccination wave, he took on the mission to make antivenom.
+He eventually discovered a process by which horses were injected with venom to produce antibodies, whose blood was then extracted and injected into the snake-bitten victim.
 Today, although much improved over the century, the process remains more or less the same.

 How to make antivenom

-In a typical antivenom institute, various species of snakes are bred, cared for and constantly monitored to ensure these are in good health.
+In a typical antivenom institute, various species of snakes are bred, cared for and constantly monitored to ensure they are in good health.
 When the time is ripe, professionals introduce the snakes, which can include some of the deadliest like banded kraits or black mamba, into a milking room.
 The snake is grabbed with the thumb and index finger at the very back of the head just behind the angle of the jaw where the venom glands reside.
 This allows the snake milker to press the snake’s glands without allowing the snake to turn and bite – even so, many professional snake handlers can get bitten hundreds of times during their career.